ryjm/ziggurat/readme.md

 links to other desks, such as base-dev and garden-dev.
 `git submodule add git@github.com:uqbar-dao/ziggurat.git ziggurat`

-4. To boot your Urbit, run the following command:
+4. To boot your development Urbit, run the following command:
-`urbit -F zod -B urbit/bin/multi.pill zod`
+`urbit -F zod`

 5. To create a `%zig` desk, run
 `|merge %zig our %base`